 An introduction to basic jazz ballet and modern dance technique.
 Stress is put on the development of body coordination and aesthetic appreciation.
-As is the case with other courses in the Visual and Performing Arts Department, there is a strong emphasis on performance.
+As is the case with other courses in the Visual and Performing Arts Department other courses in the Visual and Performing Arts Department, there is a strong emphasis on performance.